uwspstar/Courses-I-am-taking/DeepLearning.AI Data Engineering/AWS Cloud for Data Engineers/readme.md

 9. **Combining AWS Services:**
    - AWS offers over 200 services, some general-purpose and others more specialized.
 Data engineers can combine these services like building blocks to create solutions that meet specific requirements.

-10. **Next Steps:**
-    - The following videos will dive deeper into specific core AWS services frequently used in data engineering projects.

 ---

 ### AWS Cloud Overview for Data Engineers: Interview Questions with Answers, Code Examples, and Comparison with Azure and GCP